GeekAbdelouahed/flutter-reaction-button/example/README.md

 )
 ```

-This is a example Flutter Reaction Button Check ( you can also customize everything ):
+This is a example Flutter Reaction Button ( you can also customize everything ):

 <img src="https://github.com/GeekAbdelouahed/flutter-reaction-button/raw/master/images/Flutter-Reaction-Button.gif"/>